MiniXC/typst-projects/thesis/chapters/04_asr.typ

 Modern high-performance #abbr.a[ASR] systems are almost exclusively trained using discriminative objectives.
 In contrast to generative approaches that might model the joint probability $P(S, T)$, discriminative models are optimized to directly model the posterior probability $P(T|S)$, maximizing the score of the correct transcription while simultaneously minimizing the scores of all incorrect competing hypotheses.
 This approach has proven more effective at achieving low #abbr.a[WER].
 The two dominant paradigms for discriminative #abbr.a[ASR] training are hybrid HMM-DNN systems and end-to-end models.
 For a comprehensive review of #abbr.a[E2E] #abbr.a[ASR] models, see #citep(<prabhavalkar_survey_2023>).

 #figure(
-image("../figures/4/tts_asr_comp.jpg", width: 100%),
+image("../figures/4/tts_asr_comp.png", width: 100%),
-caption: [Comparison of TTS and ASR problems, with TTS increasing diversity, and ASR both decreasing (normalisation) or increasing (augmentation) diversity.],
+caption: [Comparison of TTS and ASR problems, with TTS increasing diversity, and ASR both decreasing diversity through normalisation.],
 placement: top,
 ) <fig_tts_asr_comp>